Ivaylo-Korakov/assembler/README.md

-# assembler
+# Assembler

-Ansible repo to hopefully setup my PC easily
+A repo that helps me setup my PCs more easily.

+## Windows

+### GlazeWM

+GlazeWM is a tiling window manager for Windows.

+## Linux

+Look into the ansible workbook

+## MacOS

+TBA